 Parasite (R) This delirious, dark Korean farce helps make a case for Bong Joon-ho as one of the greatest filmmakers of all time — not today, all time.
 It’s about a family named Kim that lives in urban squalor until their teenage son (Choi Woo-shik) fakes his way into a job as an English tutor to a wealthy family’s daughter.
 He then conspires with the rest of his family (Song Kang-ho, Jang Hye-jin, and Park So-dam) to get the rich family to fire the rest of their domestic help and install the other Kims in those jobs, with everyone pretending not to know one another.
 Bong pulls some dazzlingly dexterous comedy from the Kims operating beneath the notice of their employers, with help from great comic performances across the board from his cast, and he takes the film into darker territory with one of the great “oh my God” plot twists in this year’s movies.
 The film’s indictment of capitalist society is savage, compassionate, and terribly funny.
 Also with Lee Sun-kyun, Jo Yeo-jeong, Jung Ji-so, Jung Hyun-jun, Lee Jeong-eun, Park Myeong-hoon, and Park Seo-joon.

 The Rhythm Section (R) Blake Lively stars as an Englishwoman whose family is killed in a terrorist bombing and who is ensnared in British intelligence dealings when she goes looking for revenge.
-Director Reed Morano displays chops as an action filmmaker during two one-take sequences, a fight over a breakfast table and a car chase through the streets of Madrid.
+Director Reed Morano displays chops as an action filmmaker during two one-take sequences, a fight over a breakfast table and a car chase through the streets of Tangier.
 I also like how the protagonist rather sucks as an international contract killer.
 However, screenwriter Mark Burnell (adapting his own pre-9/11 terrorism novel to a post-9/11 world) doesn’t have the instincts to write for the screen and produces glaring inconsistencies in character and plot development.
 Lively continues to deglamorize herself playing a woman who slips into heroin addiction and prostitution after her family’s deaths, but like her attempt at a posh English accent, she only occasionally hits the mark.
 Also with Jude Law, Max Casella, Raza Jaffrey, Nasser Memarzia, Amira Ghazalla, Richard Brake, Tawfeek Barhom, and Sterling K. Brown.